stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 My sense has always been that the writing classroom is the best place to develop a host of important skills and abilities, including critical thinking, metacritical analysis (thinking about our thinking), information literacy, creativity, communication skills, and various research competencies.

 An overreliance on AI tools to complete tasks that we would normally describe as “thinking” or “analysis” or "research" will have a tremendously negative effect on our development as individuals.
 If we use these tools merely to get answers, not encourage us to develop understanding or skill; or if we allow them to generate a mere appearance of thought and expression, rather than its substance, then what will become of us?
 I mean this literally: what will we be?

+As you will understand the more you get to know me, I view learning to write as a fundamental tool of liberty.
+I share this view with one of the foundational scholars of composition studies, I. A. Richards, who thought that the writing teacher's purpose was to place the "process of composing, of forming, in the control of the meaning-maker," the student.
+As scholar [Ann Berthoff explains](https://www.jstor.org/stable/3885439), Richards believed that reading and writing "were moral concerns and that we we do in teaching them . . . has important political dimensions.
+Control means the ability to exercize choice.
+Just as interpretation in the classroom is a model for all acts of mind, so learning to choose words and deciding the way we want them to work 'can become an introduction to the theory of all choices.'
+Gains in literacy are therefore gains in human freedom."
+Or, of course, we could just give all that up.

 It only makes sense to cut corners with an AI tool if we imagine education as a kind of economy rooted in the exchange of educational products that receive compensation in the form of grades.
 However, this is an impoverished vision of the purpose of education.
 I am struck by [Lydia Cao and Chris Dede's](https://bpb-us-e1.wpmucdn.com/websites.harvard.edu/dist/a/108/files/2023/08/Cao_Dede_final_8.4.23.pdf) thoughts on this point:

 > “An education that is heavily focused on products reduces learning to a transaction, exchanging a product for a grade, rather than providing a transformative human experience.
 Learning is much more than generating a product; in fact, the essence of learning is in the process – the journey rather than the destination.
 Learning to write is not primarily about producing a well-structured piece of text but about developing the capacity to organize one’s ideas, connect these to others’ ideas, analyze claims, synthesize insights, and fulfill our fundamental need to communicate with and learn from others.”

+Echoing this point about the process of education, Ted Chiang [offers a perfect metaphor](https://www.newyorker.com/culture/the-weekend-essay/why-ai-isnt-going-to-make-art) to explain the problems with relying on GAI:

+> “[T]eachers don’t ask students to write essays because the world needs more student essays.
+The point of writing essays is to strengthen students’ critical-thinking skills; in the same way that lifting weights is useful no matter what sport an athlete plays, writing essays develops skills necessary for whatever job a college student will eventually get.
+Using ChatGPT to complete assignments is like bringing a forklift into the weight room; you will never improve your cognitive fitness that way.”

 Some of the problems and struggles that come with education are actually things that we shouldn't try to get rid of.
+Side-stepping these difficulties renders the entire enterprise of education pointless.
 [Joshua Thorpe](https://wonkhe.com/blogs/the-real-risk-of-generative-ai-is-a-crisis-of-knowledge/) explains:

 >“[AI] tools suddenly make it really easy to do all kinds of things, very quickly, that used to be hard and slow.
 Many of these things used to be essential to the intrinsic value of university work—planning, decision-making, struggling, searching, assessing sources, grappling with difficult texts, and learning to accept the discomfort of uncertainty.
 AI tools remove problems.
 But some of the problems they remove are useful to have and to solve as a human.
 Students will find it really difficult to distinguish between what problems are good to solve quickly with AI, and which problems are more valuable to solve themselves.”